interlock-network/bouncer/README.md

 1. Execute `nix-shell` in this repository's root.
 2. Execute `make run` in this repository's root.
 3. (Optional) utilize `GNU screen` to create a detachable session.

+# Updating the translations

+In order to update the translations it is necessary to scan all the appropriate Python files with `gettext` or `xgettext` to generate the appropriate `.po` files.
+An example of the command can be seen below:

+`xgettext -o locales/base.pot -L Python source/bouncer.py`

+after you create your `base.pot` file, you will need to create a directory in the following format for each language (example language, en):

+`locales/en/LC_MESSAGES/base.po` where you simply copy `base.pot` to `base.po`.

+After you have edited your translations and set your `CHARSET` in your `base.po` file, you'll need to compile it to machine code using `msgfmt`.

+To do so, navigate to `locales/en/LC_MESSAGES` and execute the following command:

+`msgfmt -o base.mo base`

 # Setting it up